Progress (organisation): Publications

-Progress published a monthly magazine and a large number of political pamphlets.
+From 1996 to 2018, Progress published a monthly magazine, this was brought back to quarterly circulation in 2025 with recent features and interviews including Prime Minister Sir Keir Starmer, Education Secretary Bridget Phillipson, Health Secretary Wes Streeting, Work and Pensions Secretary Pat McFadden, Solicitor General Ellie Reeves, Mayor of South Yorkshire Oliver Coppard, Mayor of North East England Kim McGuinness, AI and Online Safety Minister Kanishka Narayan, Homelessness and Local Government Minister Alison McGovern, senior advisor and strategist to Prime Minister's Brown, Blair and Starmer Baroness Deborah Mattinson.

 Progress also published The Purple Book, in September 2011, exploring fresh non-statist policies for Labour.
 Authors included: Alan Milburn, Peter Mandelson, Jacqui Smith, Tessa Jowell, Andrew Adonis, Caroline Flint, Douglas Alexander, Frank Field, Liam Byrne, Ivan Lewis, Rachel Reeves, Tristram Hunt, Liz Kendall and Jenny Chapman.
 There were ideas such as foundation trusts providing GP services, a school voucher system, crime commissioners, directly elected mayors and 'hasbos'.
 The Labour Party leader at the time, Ed Miliband, wrote a foreword to the book.

-Under the Progressive Britain name the organization has published research on Labour's electoral strategy, business regulation, and the future of work.
+Under the Progressive Britain name the organization published research on Labour's electoral strategy, business regulation, and the future of work.
 It publishes a regular current affairs and Labour Party centred blog.

 Links with Labour First

 Historically, Progress had little connection with Labour First, an older Labour party factional organisation on the right of the Labour party.
 The rise of Jeremy Corbyn and Momentum in the Labour Party saw Progress and Labour First, while remaining distinct organisations with different traditions, carry out more joint activities, including joint endorsement of candidates in internal party elections.

 During the 2020 Labour Party leadership election, Labour First formed a joint venture with Progress called Reclaiming Labour, holding meetings around the country analysing why Labour lost heavily in the 2019 general election.

 In April 2020, immediately on the election of Keir Starmer as party leader, Labour First and Progress launched jointly a new umbrella organisation called Labour to Win, with goals including 'to bring about fundamental change in the party's culture and organisation'.

-Labour to Win endorsed candidates in the 2020 Labour National Executive Committee elections, however owing to the newly adopted single transferable vote nature of the elections, and in the spirit of electing a pluralisitic NEC, the organisation chose only to endorse six of its own candidates and also to endorse three candidates politically more to the left than Labour To Win but who had a commitment to broad church Labour politics.
+Labour to Win endorsed candidates in the 2020 Labour National Executive Committee elections, however owing to the newly adopted single transferable vote nature of the elections, and in the spirit of electing a pluralistic NEC, the organisation chose only to endorse six of its own candidates and also to endorse three candidates politically more to the left than Labour To Win but who had a commitment to broad church Labour politics.

 In the 2024 election, Labour to Win backed 194 of the winning MP campaigns.